 Many media processors such as the ARM have a smaller number of registers, usually 16.
 Therefore, we have repeated our energy analysis for a 16-register version of our media processor.
 For 16 registers we have significantly more scalar memory accesses due to register pressure.
-The results are shown in Figure 4.
-Our technique saves an average of 38.2% of energy.
+The results are also shown in Figure 5.
+Our technique saves in this case an average of 38.2% of energy.